jleeisme/sure/README.md

-## Site for a band I play in.
+## Static site for a band I play in.
+Anything goes in the styling, so no, there are no Bootstrap buttons.
 I'm having too much fun making it.